axx8676/PLCnext-file-swap/README.md

 * PLCnext Control
     * AXC F X152
-* SD Card
+* Phoenix Contact SD Card
-    * Phoenix Contact SD card preferred, but not required.
-If using normal SD Card, follow additional SD Card setup instructions
+    * Ensure the SD Card has not been reformatted.
+The Overlay Filesystem is necessary for Swap to be able to find the files
 * Computer w/ Windows OS
     * Can also be done on Linux, but instructions will be using Windows
 * WinSCP